rancher/rancher.github.io/rancher/metadata-service/index.md

 ## Metadata Service

-With Rancher's metadata service, you can exec into any container and retrieve information about the container.
+With Rancher's metadata service, you can exec into any container and retrieve information about containers in Rancher.
 The metada could be related to the container, the service or stack that the container is part of, or the host that the container is on.
 The metada is in a JSON format.

 ## How to Get the Metadata